JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

 ```julia
 plot(df, x="Price", Geom.histogram)
 ```
-This is fine but we may also want to colour the diamonds by the type of cut and set the number of bins ourself (let's say 50 bins).
+This is fine but we may also want to colour the diamonds by the type of cut and set the number of bins ourselves (let's say 50 bins).
 Then we would write
 ```julia
 plot(df, x="Price", color="Cut", Geom.histogram(bincount=50))
 ```
 As previously mentioned, Gadfly has many more plotting capabilities and the information can be found on the [main page](http://gadflyjl.org/) or from the [Github repository]((https://github.com/dcjones/Gadfly.jl))

 ## Calling Python from Julia
 There are many useful libraries in other languages that we can make use of with in Julia using very simple APIs.
-In this tutorial we're going to conern ourselves with calling Python libraries.
+In this tutorial we're going to concern ourselves with calling Python libraries.

 #####Installing PyCall
 If you are not using Julia box then you'll need to make sure you have _PyCall_ installed.
 You can do this by executing